Women in the 45th Canadian Parliament

-The 45th Canadian Parliament has a record number of women Members of Parliament, with 104 women elected to the 343-member House of Commons of Canada (30.3%) in the 2021 election.
+The 45th Canadian Parliament has a record number of women Members of Parliament, with 106 women elected to the 343-member House of Commons of Canada (31.0%), 104 of them in the 2025 election, followed by two more in subsequent 2026 by-elections.
 Due to six more seats the number of women as a percentage is slightly down.
-Of those 104 women, 38 were elected for the first time in the 2025 election.
-This represents a gain of one seat over the previous record of 103 women elected at the beginning of the 44th Canadian Parliament.
+Of those 106 women, 38 were elected for the first time in the 2025 election.
+This represents a gain of three seats over the previous record of 103 women elected at the beginning of the 44th Canadian Parliament.